tiangua18cm/NL-AI-Query/Readme.md

 ## Future Updates

-- Support for different da
+- Support for different databases and AI models
+- Improved validation and security fo